 If you start to see your cat biting and pulling at their fur a lot, do an examination of their skin and fur at least a couple times a week.
 By using a fine-toothed comb, you’ll be able to closely examine specific sections for hair loss and skin problems while also revealing pests like fleas.

 You should also make sure their bedding, cat trees, and other popular destinations within your home are closely examined for any possible correlation.
 Sometimes bedding can be too rough for your cat’s hair or you’ll notice signs of pests and other home invaders on their toys and trees.

 When you notice your cat constantly grooming a certain area or you see signs of irritated skin, you should bring your cat to their veterinarian.
 This could provide you with a reason — and a solution — before your cat starts to lose hair in response to the discomfort.

 If your cat won’t stop licking a certain spot on their back or you notice that the hair on the back of their ear has excessively thinned, you might be dealing with symptoms of cat hair loss.
 Baldness in cats can be caused by a lot of conditions, pests, and behavioral issues, so it’s important to bring your cat to the vet to identify the source.
-Fortunately, there are many home remedies for cat hair loss that will leave your cat feeling relieved and have their hair looking healthy once again.
+Fortunately, there are many home remedies for cats, hopefully, these hair loss remedies will leave your cat feeling relieved and have their hair looking healthy once again.
 Find more info here.